 by Brett McCracken & Stan Williams

-In this CCCA "Cultural Conversation," film critic Brett McCracken and script consultant Stan Williams discuss ways that Christians approach movies and how the concept of myth can help us better understand film narrative.
+In this CCCA "Cultural Conversation," film critic Brett McCracken and script consultant Stan Williams discuss the topic of beauty and why Christians should care more about excellence and craft in their engagement with movies:

 Brett McCracken is a Los Angeles-based writer.
 He is a regular film critic for Christianity Today and the author of the books Gray Matters: Navigating the Space Between Legalism & Liberty and Hipster Christianity: When Church & Cool Collide.
 Brett has also written for The Wall Street Journal, The Washington Post, CNN.com, Huffington Post, The Princeton Theological Review, Books & Culture and is managing editor for Biola University’s Biola Magazine.
 Follow him on his blog or on Twitter.